evgenyneu/center-vfl/README.md

 ## Feedback welcome

-If you know a better approach or need help please feel free to create a pull request, or comment on [this stackoverflow answer](http://stackoverflow.com/a/14917695/297131).
+If you use better/different technique or need help please feel free to create a pull request, or comment on [this stackoverflow answer](http://stackoverflow.com/a/14917695/297131).